sekruse/metanome-cli/README.md

 ## Installation

+Either obtain a Metanome CLI [release](https://github.com/sekruse/metanome-cli/releases) or build it yourself.
-The Metanome CLI can be built with Maven:
+Conceretely, the project can be built with Maven:
 ```
 .../metanome-cli$ mvn package -Pdistro
 ```